 - The guide focuses on peers who collaborate in the same domain (civil servants).
-But it doesn’t mention the forging peers by bringing people together from different domains (which is something we do a lot at Source).
+But it doesn’t mention the forging peers by bringing people together from different domains.

 - The use of the word “guide” in the title, creates expectations that the work provides guidance for design.
 However, there is little actual guidance, other than some questions that the learner or facilitator can ask themselves in each of a subsequent set of phases.
 Also “correct tooling” is mentioned as critical to peer learning, but neither what is correct nor the tooling is explained.

-The conundrum of writing a guide on peer learning to make it scale, is that the value of peer learning is best explained by participating in it.
-It’s hard to convince otherwise.
-Secondly, peer learning design can ultimately directly support the agency of the learner, making scale dependant on what the learner does with that agency.
-This conundrum is captured nicely in this last quote from the guide, where the authors say:
+Secondly, regarding guidance on peer learning design; this is something can ultimately directly support the agency of the learner, making scale, and impact, dependant on what the learner does with their agency.
+This dependency is captured nicely in this last quote from the guide, where the authors say:

 “On the one hand, facilitators target peer learning ‘at scale’ (in countries and organisations and cities) — given a theory of change that results at scale require diffusion of lessons across a significant body of individuals — but on the other hand the peer learning actually happens more discretely in the hearts and minds of individuals, partaking in specific personal relationships.”